cariasodotpaolo/cash-register-exam/README.md

     NOTE: `quit` and `exit` are reserved commands for Spring Shell and therefore can not be used as user command.

-DISCLAIMER: Due to time constraint, integration tests as well as repository and controller tests have been skipped.
+DISCLAIMER: Due to time constraint, shell automated integration tests as well as repository and controller unit tests have been skipped.